-8. Recommendations for Design and Construction
+9. Recommendations for Design and Construction

 The results of our investigation indicate that the different slope improvement / stabilization options are feasible from a geotechnical standpoint.
-The criteria and recommendations presented in this report are focused on the secant pile repair schemes previously presented in the report and we recommend that those should be followed during design and construction of the project.
+The criteria and recommendations presented in this report are focused on the secant pile repair schemes with or without the Hessey Creek keyway and culvert previously presented in the report.

-Geotechnical considerations at the referenced site include improving the stability of the upper and lower roads crossing the existing landslide, the potential for strong seismic shaking, and providing adequate site drainage provisions.
+Geotechnical considerations at the referenced site include improving the stability of the upper and lower landslide, providing stability for the upper and lower road, the potential for strong seismic shaking, and providing adequate site drainage provisions.

 Our slope stability analysis results have shown that the current condition of the existing overburden soils overlying the bedrock (including both landslide mass and native soil materials) have high instability potential when moistened or saturated during heavy rainfall or during the occurrence of an earthquake.
 The instability is possible under both static and seismic conditions.
 Our basis of design is reliant on the potential slip planes derived from the slope stability analysis.
-The failure planes were considered to toe out on the slope, based on our best estimate of the soil/bedrock contact and also were controlled by the position of the creek as the base of the slide.
-The geotechnical considerations for the failure condition are related to the geometry of the slope and soil information determined from the test borings, Figures 5 through 26 in Appendix A.
+The geotechnical considerations for the failure condition are related to the geometry of the slope and and soil information determined from the test borings such as strength, saturation, and unit weight, refer to the boring logs Figures 5 through 26 in Appendix A.

-To mitigate the instability potential, it is recommended to unload the upper landslide by removing the upper 5 (+/-) feet of soil.
+To mitigate the instability potential of the upper landslide mass, it is recommended to unload the upper landslide by removing the upper 5 (+/-) feet of soil starting from the upper secant pile row to the lower road.
 After removal of the soil an additional 5 (+/-) feet of the upper landslide should be also removed, but this soil re-densified back into place as engineer fill.
 The upper landslide should be stabilized using two rows of buried secant piles.
-The lower row of secant piles would be constructed along the outboard side of the lower road and is estimated to be 200 feet long by as much as 55 feet deep.
+The middle row of secant piles would be constructed along the outboard side of the lower road and is estimated to be 200 feet long by as much as 60 feet deep.
 The upper row of secant piles is recommended to be constructed on the hillside mid-way to the upper road.
 The upper row is estimated to be 150 feet long by as much as 40 feet deep.
 The piles should be advanced a minimum 15 feet deep into the bedrock.